XZYZT/coursera-unix-branch/README.md

 #Guessing Number Game

-The README.md file created on:
+The README.md file created at:
-2017-11-15 20:49:43
+2017-11-15 20:56:29

 The guessinggame.sh containthe following number of entries:
 24

+My name is Sha Quan.
 Welcome to point out the deficiencies in the code or elsewhere.